How do I get there ?

 What is the service like?

-Our worship service consists of singing Psalms and Hymns accompanied by piano, the reading and preaching of scripture, the offering of prayers, and observance of the sacraments.
+Our worship service consists of singing Psalms and Hymns accompanied by piano and organ, the reading and preaching of scripture, the offering of prayers, and observance of the sacraments.
 The service lasts about 70 minutes.

 What should I wear?